-Funding from Baltimore City's General Fund accounted for 41.8% of the Library's total revenue.
-The City's difficult revenue situation required the continuation of a hiring and non-essential spending freeze which is the primary reason for a reversion of \$1.3 million.
-The State of Maryland provided nearly 48.5% of the Library's total revenue in four separate categories.
-First, it provided \$6.3 million in Library per capita aid, which is provided to all jurisdictions in the State, based on a formula that takes into account population and wealth of the jurisdiction.
-Second, it provided approximately \$9.5 million for the Library's role as the SLRC based on a formula that provides \$1.67 for each of Maryland's citizens.
+Funding from Baltimore City's General Fund accounted for 37.67% of the Library's total revenue.
+The State of Maryland provided nearly 43.96% of the Library's total revenue in four separate categories.
+First, it provided \$6.0 million in Library per capita aid, which is provided to all jurisdictions in the State, based on a formula that takes into account population and wealth of the jurisdiction.
+Second, it provided approximately \$9.6 million for the Library's role as the SLRC based on a formula that provides \$1.67 for each of Maryland's citizens.
 Third, the Library operates the Baltimore City Detention Center Library under a contractual agreement.
-Finally, the State provided approximately \$1.8 million in direct support of retirement costs of certain library employees who are members of the State's Pension and Retirement Systems.
-Overall State revenues were relatively even compared to last fiscal year.
+Finally, the State provided approximately \$1.7 million in direct support of retirement costs of certain library employees who are members of the State's Pension and Retirement Systems.
+Overall State revenues were relatively flat compared to last fiscal year.

-Gifts, Contributions and Bequests accounted for approximately 5.9% of the Library's total revenue.
-Gains on investments and all other revenue (including interest from Enoch Pratt's initial gift to the City) accounted for the remaining 3.8% of total revenue.
+Gifts, Contributions and Bequests accounted for approximately 6.52% of the Library's total revenue.
+Gains on investments and all other revenue (including interest from Enoch Pratt's initial gift to the City) accounted for the remaining 11.85% of total revenue.

-The overall demographics of Baltimore City have changed very little over the last several years, although a poor economy made the fiscal year 2013 budget development process a challenge.
-After the fiscal year 2012 budget was developed, the City experienced an improvement in its fiscal situation and the hiring/spending freeze was discontinued which should allow for stabilization of services.
-SLRC per capita funding was targeted to increase back to the \$1.85 level in fiscal year 2013 where it had been prior to the 10% reduction in Fiscal Year 2010, however with a continued sluggish economy in the State, it will more than likely remain at the current level at best.
-Private funding has assumed greater importance during the Local and State Funding ups and downs, and this is expected to continue in the future.
-As this is written, the Local and State funding outlook for fiscal year 2014 is of concern, making fundraising an even more urgent priority.
+The overall demographics of Baltimore City have changed very little over the last several years, although a slow economic recovery made the fiscal year 2014 budget development process a challenge.
+SLRC per capita funding was targeted to increase back to the \$1.85 level in fiscal year 2014 where it had been prior to the 10% reduction in Fiscal Year 2010, however with a continued sluggish economy in the State, it will more than likely remain at the current level until at least fiscal year 2016.
+As of December 31, 2013, we will no longer provide library services at the Baltimore City Detention Center, thus State funding will be significantly reduced in fiscal year 2014 and 2015.
+Private funding has assumed greater importance during the Local and State funding ups and downs, and this is expected to continue in the future.